cerncas/hands-on-lattice-exercises/README.md

 Before to start, please make sure you have a working Python installation.
 You can find setup instruction in a dedicated [repository](https://github.com/cerncas/hands-on-python/blob/main/Setup_Instructions.md).
 We kindly ask the student to read this document **before coming** to CAS to **prepare yourself** (and **your laptop**) for the course.

 - The `*.ipynb` notebooks will be the "canvas" used during the course.
 They contain all exercise with "incomplete" parts that the student will have to fill in.
-Solutions to all the exercises are also provided in `*_solutions.ipynb`.
+Solutions to all the exercises are also provided in `solutions/*_solutions.ipynb`.
 These notebooks are provided for the student convenience, but they are clearly not expected to be used before and/or during the course itself...
     - [01_Single_Particle](./01_Single_Particle_Optional_Physics.ipynb) Exercises to probe single particle dynamics.
     - [02_Multi_Particles](./02_Multi_Particles.ipynb) Exercises to probe multi-particle dynamics.
     - [03_Periodic_Systems](./03_Periodic_Systems.ipynb) Exercises to probe the concept of periodic lattices based on FODO cells.